Fondazione Giannino Bassetti

 Link citati nell'articolo:

-- 1] http://www.fondazionebassetti.org/schedabiografica/Redazione FGB
+- 1] /schedabiografica/Redazione FGB

 - 2] https://ifamaeurope.org/events/wicanem-2018/call-for-abstracts/wicanem-abstract-submission-form/